jolks/kalori/README.md

 ### Calories tracker web app
-* The user must be able to create an account and log in
+* The user must be able to create an account and log in (DONE)
-* When logged in, the user can see a list of his meals and calories (the user enters calories manually, no auto calculations), and should be able to edit and delete
+* When logged in, the user can see a list of his meals and calories (the user enters calories manually, no auto calculations)...
+(DONE)
+* ...and should be able to edit and delete (TO-DO)
-* Each entry has a date, time, text, and number of calories
+* Each entry has a date, time, text, and number of calories (DONE)
 * Filter by dates from-to, time from-to (e.g., how much calories have I had for lunch each day in the last month, if lunch is between 12:00 and 15:00)
-* User setting – Expected number of calories per day: When displayed, it goes green if the total for that day is less than the expected number of calories per day, otherwise goes red
+* User setting – Expected number of calories per day: When displayed, it goes green if the total for that day is less than the expected number of calories per day, otherwise goes red (DONE)
-* The back-end must be in Ruby on Rails
+* The back-end must be in Ruby on Rails (DONE)
-* Minimal UI/UX design is needed
+* Minimal UI/UX design is needed (DONE)
-* Most actions need to be done client side using AJAX, refreshing the page is not acceptable
+* Most actions need to be done client side using AJAX, refreshing the page is not acceptable (DONE)
 * REST API.
 Make it possible to perform all user actions via the API, including authentication.
+(DONE)
 * Write tests!
 Decide which areas are worth testing and which kind of tests (unit, integration etc.) to utilize.
+(TO-DO)